-Sharing knowledge II is generally held on the first Friday and Saturday of each month at 4 PM Central European Time, subject to availability.
+Sharing knowledge II is generally held one Friday per month at 4 PM Central European Time, subject to availability.

 - Registration closes when places run out or 10 days before the meeting. - Reservation can be cancelled at least 10 days before the meeting.